4site-interactive-studios/engrid-template/README-GETTING-STARTED.md

+The ENGrid repo is now a "Starter Theme" (https://github.com/4site-interactive-studios/engrid).
+Which we (4Site) duplicate for each client theme we want to build, but you most likely can just Fork it.
+The only reason we are not forking it is that it turns out you can only fork a repo once per Github account and we need to do it many times over.

+This "Start Theme" now includes an NPM dependencies for the upstream ENGrid code which now lives at (https://github.com/4site-interactive-studios/engrid-scripts)
+Here's an example of a cloned ENGrid "Starter Theme" then being customized with the client SASS (https://github.com/4site-interactive-studios/engrid-aiusa)

+--

+If you're not interested in forking the repo, here are instructions for cloning it into your own repository.

 From your command line run the following to create a clean copy on your computer of the main ENGrid repository.
 And wherever you see XYZ replace that with the desired name of your project.

 You need [Node.js](https://nodejs.org/en/download/) to use `npx`.